ergoplatform/ergo-appkit/docs/design-contracts/design-contracts.md

-# FlowCards: A Declarative Framework for Development of Ergo Contracts
+# FlowCards: A Concept of Declarative Framework for Development of Ergo Contracts

-### Introduction
+## Introduction

 [ErgoScript](https://ergoplatform.org/docs/ErgoScript.pdf) is the contracts language on the Ergo blockchain.
 Even though it has concise syntax adopted from Scala/Kotlin, it still